-The self-assessment for year 2022 shows that, by considering the qualitative criteria there were 18 staff members (natural persons) in Agri Europe Cyprus Ltd., whose professional activities have a material impact on the institution's risk profile on individual basis and 116 natural persons identified as staff members whose professional activities have a material impact on the institution's risk profile on a consolidated basis.
-Institutions within the Group have identified staff members whose activities have a material impact on institution's risk profile on individual basis as follows:
+The self-assessment for year 2022 shows that, by considering the qualitative criteria during the year 2022 there were 18 staff members (natural persons) in Agri Europe Cyprus Ltd., whose professional activities had a material impact on the institution's risk profile on individual basis and 116 natural persons identified as staff members whose professional activities had a material impact on the institution's risk profile on a consolidated basis during the year 2022.
+Institutions within the Group have identified staff members whose activities have a material impact on institution's risk profile on individual basis during the year 2022 as follows:

-• Agri Europe Cyprus Ltd.: 18 staff members,
+- Agri Europe Cyprus Ltd.: 18 staff members,

 - Nord Agri N.V.: 0 staff members,

 - M&V Investments a.d.: 4 staff members,

 - AIK bank a.d.: 29 staff members,

 - Naša AIK bank a.d.: 30 staff members (for the period from March 1st, 2022 till November 30th, 2022),

 - Gorenjska bank d.d.: 38 staff members,

 - GB Leasing d.o.o. has identified 8 staff members.